-5 – 9 November 2018 / 27 – 31 October 2019: India’s biggest festival is also its most beautiful when thousands of little candle lights decorate houses, streets and markets.
-Diwali – also known as Deepavali or the Festival of Lights – celebrates the spiritual triumph of light over darkness and knowledge over ignorance.
+27 October 2019: India’s biggest festival is also its most beautiful when thousands of little candle lights decorate houses, streets and markets.
+Diwali India – also known as Deepavali or the Festival of Lights – celebrates the spiritual triumph of light over darkness and knowledge over ignorance.
 Join millions of Hindus, Sikhs, Jains and Newar Buddhists commemorating the return of the Hindu deity Lord Rama and his wife Sita to Ayodhya after more than a decade of exile – an event that has grown into India’s most anticipated holiday.
-Expect thousands of atmospheric lights, plenty of fireworks and mouth-watering foods and sweets.
-For more information, click here.
+Expect thousands of atmospheric lights, plenty of fireworks and mouth-watering food and sweets.

-15 – 23 November 2018 / 4 – 12 November 2019: What do you get when you combine a camel beauty contest, thousands of devoted Hindu pilgrims, and a carnival of snake charmers, dancers, acrobats and tourists?
+4 – 12 November 2019: What do you get when you combine a camel beauty contest, thousands of devoted Hindu pilgrims, and a carnival of snake charmers, dancers, acrobats and tourists?
 The Pushkar Camel Fair is India’s biggest tribal gathering where tens of thousands of camels and cattle are paraded and exchanged between traders, while Hindu devotees from Rajasthan and nearby states immerse themselves in the sacred waters of Pushkar Lake on Karthik Purnima – one of the Hindu lunar calendar’s holiest days.
 A huge fair with Ferris wheels, a handicrafts bazaar, camel races, acrobatics and camel beauty contests provide for plenty of colourful spectacle in this chaotic but most memorable and popular event.
-For more information, click here.

-20 – 21 March 2019: Holi, named after the destruction of the female demon Holika, is undoubtedly India’s most colourful and joyous festival.
+9 – 10 March 2020: Holi festival India, named after the destruction of the female demon Holika, is undoubtedly India’s most colourful and joyous festival.
 Marking the end of winter and the arrival of the spring harvest season, this exuberant event sees hundreds of thousands of people across the country dousing each other with water and coloured powders or gulal.
 Beloved by young and old alike, Holi is a no holds barred riot of fun, laughter and partying.
 Larger cities such as Delhi and Mumbai also have special Holi events featuring Indian and international music DJs and other performers.
 Come prepared.
-For more information, click here.

 Cover photo: Pushkar Camel Fair.